Putinversteher: In Germany

-The foremost figure described as Putinversteher is Schröder; however, by March 2014, many others were mentioned.
+The foremost figure described as Putinversteher is Gerhard Schröder; however, by March 2014, many others were mentioned.
 One of these was president Thomas Bach of the International Olympic Committee.
 The feminist journalist Alice Schwarzer said that 96.77% of the inhabitants of Crimea wanted to belong to Russia.
 Peter Gauweiler of the Christian Social Union in Bavaria spoke in favour of cooperation with Russia on 5 March 2014.
 The former European Commissioner Günter Verheugen of the SPD called Svoboda members of the Ukrainian government "richtige Faschisten" (true fascists).
 Alexander Gauland of Alternative for Germany (AfD) had previously stated that Russia would never condone the loss of "Holy Kiev, birthplace of Russia".
 The Sahra Wagenknecht Alliance has defended the annexation of Crimea by pointing to the anti-Russian sentiment in Kyiv and repeating other Russian propaganda.
 Armin Laschet of the Christian Democratic Union of Germany (CDU) spoke of Anti-Putin-Populismus (anti-Putin populism) in Germany.
 Gernot Erler of the SPD had called for "an end to Russia Bashing".

 Katrin Göring-Eckardt of the Alliance 90/The Greens accused Wagenknecht and The Left party of being Putinversteher and against all foreign intervention, except when Russia did it.
 Paul Roderick Gregory described Schröder (SPD) as "the most egregious Putinversteher".
 Gregory wrote that Schröder might be susceptible to Putin's pressure because he chaired the board of Nord Stream 1 with an official one million dollar honorarium.
 Gregory mentioned that Schröder called to respect Russian "sensitivities" and compared the separatism of Crimea with that of Kosovo.
 The term was applied to former German chancellor Helmut Schmidt of the SPD by The Economist, Forbes, and in Schmidt's biography book.
 Schmidt argued that Putin's annexation of Crimea, while illegitimate, was "understandable".
 In an interview, he said: "If you placed yourself in Putin's shoes, you would likely react in the case of Crimea as he did."

 By 2022, the numbers of the Putinversteher had dwindled.
 In February 2022, Friederike Haupt, a political observer from Frankfurter Allgemeine Zeitung, wrote that Putinversteher could be found primarily in the far-right AfD and The Left parties, as well as in parts of the SPD.
 An example of a journalist who has continued to be labelled a Putinversteher is Gabriele Krone-Schmalz.
 Due to his Russia policy and attitude towards NATO.
 Rolf Mützenich, the leader of the Social Democratic Party in the Bundestag, has been repeatedly referred to as a Putinversteher, which he has always denied.

 In November 2023, the journalist and Putin-biographer Hubert Seipel, known for his unique, personal access to Vladimir Putin, was labelled a Putinversteher after it was revealed that he had received €600,000 from Russia to write a book titled Putin’s Power: Why Europe Needs Russia via sanctioned oligarch Alexei Mordashov.